Skip to main content

 Screening mammograms usually involve two X-ray pictures, or images, of each breast.
 The X-ray images make it possible to detect tumors that cannot be felt.
 Screening mammograms can also find microcalcifications (tiny deposits of calcium) that sometimes indicate the presence of breast cancer.
 Other detection screenings include magnetic resonance imaging (MRI) and ultrasound.

-The National Cancer Institute recommends that women aged 40 and older should have mammograms every one to two years, while women who are considered to be at a higher risk should consult their physician about more aggressive monitoring.
+The American College of Obstetricians and Gynecologists recommends that women 40 and older should have mammograms every one to two years, while women who are considered to be at a higher risk should consult their physician about more aggressive monitoring.
 Contact our breast cancer treatment center in Houston to schedule your annual screening.

 Should a breast cancer diagnosis occur, our best breast surgeons in Houston will quickly put together a treatment plan specific to you and your pathology report.
 There are many different treatment options, and our team will carefully explain each of them to you.
 The most important thing to remember is that your treatment is customized around you: There is never a one-size-fits-all approach, and we will be your guide.